Leveraging Generative Artificial Intelligence for Causal Inference with Unstructured Data: Introduction

-We then apply machine learning to the internal representation $\bR$ to estimate a deconfounder $\boldf(\bR)$, which is a low-dimensional function that approximates the latent confounding structure $\bU$ and is sufficient for causal effect estimation.
-This step is critical because directly controlling for high-dimensional unstructured data $\bX$ can violate the positivity assumption and lead to biased inference \citep{d2021overlap}.
-While the deconfounder is not necessarily unique, we formally show that any valid $\boldf(\bR)$ enables nonparametric identification of causal effects when adjusted for alongside observed confounders $\bm{Z}$.
-We propose estimating the deconfounder using a deep neural network architecture designed to encode these necessary properties.
-The appendix provides theoretical justifications tailored to each application setting.
+GPI applies machine learning to the internal representation $\bR$ to estimate a deconfounder $\boldf(\bR)$, which serves as a low-dimensional approximation of the latent confounding features $\bU$.
+This step is critical because directly adjusting for the high-dimensional unstructured data $\bX$ can violate the positivity assumption and lead to biased inference \citep{d2021overlap}.
+While the deconfounder is not necessarily unique, we formally show that any valid $\boldf(\bR)$ enables the nonparametric identification of causal effects when adjusted for together with the observed confounders $\bm{Z}$.

+GPI learns a low-dimensional deconfounder $\boldf(\bR)$ that is predictive of the outcome within each treatment group while remaining shared across treatment groups.
+By discarding components of $\bR$ that predict treatment assignment alone, $\boldf(\bR)$ also makes the overlap assumption more likely to hold than standard approaches in the literature \citep{shi_adapting_2019, veitch_adapting_2020, pryzant_causal_2021}.
+We emphasize the importance of carefully tuning the neural network architecture used in GPI: the network must be sufficiently expressive to preserve outcome-relevant information, yet parsimonious enough to remove irrelevant variation.
+In Appendix~\ref{sec:simulation_studies}, we empirically illustrate this point through a simple simulation study.
+The appendix also provides theoretical justifications tailored to each application setting described below.